jtobin/sampling/README.md

 * *sample*, for sampling without replacement
 * *resample*, for sampling with replacement (i.e. a bootstrap)

+Each variation can be prefixed with 'p' to sample from a container of values weighted by probability.

 ## Usage

 *sampling* uses the PRNG provided by